ayushrajani07/G6_/MIGRATION.md

 # Migration Guide

 This guide documents schema, configuration, and behavioral changes introduced in the recent platform evolution so existing users can upgrade smoothly.
+> HISTORICAL: This section documents completed removals.
+Older rows may be pruned or archived if this table grows large.

 ## Scope
 Applies to deployments moving from the legacy multi‑row overview & no‑Greeks system to the unified orchestrator with IV estimation, Greeks, and aggregated overview snapshots.